scelarek/CovidCast/readme.md

 <img align="right" src="https://github.com/scelarek/BrainStation_Capstone/blob/main/Presentations/Logo%20CovidCast.png?raw=true"  title="CovidCast" alt="CovidCast" width="400" height="400">

 ### Results and Model Performance
-Two models emerged as particularly potent: SARIMAX and Prophet both enhanced by features derived from the SIRD's ODE model of the pandemics infectiousness.
-Below, you will find comprehensive evaluation statistics for these models, accompanied by visual representations showcasing their predictive prowess on unseen data.
+Two models emerged as particularly potent: SARIMAX and Prophet both enhanced by features derived from the SIRD model of the pandemics infectiousness.

 ### Engage with Me and Future Prospects:
 I encourage you to delve deeper into this repository.
 Should you have any inquiries or insights, please don't hesitate to reach out.
-One of our forthcoming additions is an interactive notebook, enabling users to predict COVID-19 trends for any given day.

 ---